josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/compliance_audit/🐦‍🔥_methodology_scoring_league_tables.md

 # 🐦‍🔥 Methodology and Scoring — British University Compliance Service
 **First created:** 2025-09-23 | **Last updated:** 2025-10-02
-*Explains how the compliance league table is structured, scored, and updated*
+*Explains how the compliance league table is structured, scored, and updated.*

 ---